uglyog/clientside-haml-js/README.markdown

     - javascript (default)
     - coffeescript
     - productionjavascript
+* _tolerateFaults_ - The default behaviour when encountering errors is to raise an exception and stop parsing.
+With this option set to true, errors will be logged to the console and the parser will attempt to continue parsing.

 One of either _source_, _sourceId_ or _sourceUrl_ **must** be provided. **Note**, also, that the _sourceUrl_ options requires jQuery 1.5.1+ as a dependency.